-ОСР Course Number Course Title Teacher Certification Length SOC Code А PRN0098 Practical Nursing Foundations 1 REG NURSE 7 G LPN 7 G PRAC NURSE @7 (Must be a Registered Nurse) 300 hours PRN0099 Practical Nursing Foundation 2 REG NURSE 7 G 300 hours В PRN0290 Medical Surgical Nursing 1 PRAC NURSE @7 300 hours Б PRN0291 Medical Surgical Nursing 2 (Must be a 300 hours PRN0690 Comprehensive Nursing and Transitional Skills Registered Nurse) 150 hours
+ОСР Course Number Course Title Teacher Certification Length А PRN0098 Practical Nursing Foundations 1 REG NURSE 7 G LPN 7 G PRAC NURSE @7 (Must be a Registered Nurse) 300 hours PRN0099 Practical Nursing Foundation 2 300 hours В PRN0290 Medical Surgical Nursing 1 REG NURSE 7 G PRAC NURSE @7 300 hours PRN0291 PRN0690 Medical Surgical Nursing 2 (Must be a Registered Nurse) 300 hours Comprehensive Nursing and Transitional Skills (Mast se a registered runse) 150 hours

-\ The LPN 7 G district issued certification is a practical nurse.
+^{} The LPN 7 G district issued certification is a practical nurse.
 This certification can only be utilized in the PRN0098 course when the program is an approved nursing assistant program with the Florida Board of Nursing to teach concepts, skills and experiences solely at the Certified Nursing Assistant level and scope.
 A practical nurse can only be utilized as an instructor of the CNA training program when they are supervised by the program coordinator who must be a registered nurse.
-Please refer to F.A.C.
-64B9-15.005 for requirements.
+Please refer to 64B9-15.005, F.A.C., for requirements.